Awill2010/Runzen/site/content/post/brewing-chemex/index.md

 Running is more than just exercise for me.
 It's a holistic experience.
 It helps bring me focus in a chaotic world.
 It provides physical, mental, and spiritual fulfillment, much like the practice of yoga and meditation.

 This idea led to the creation of RunZen.
-I wanted to create something that brings people together around the holistic power of running.
+I wanted to make something that brings people together around the holistic power of running.

 RunZen is a community for runners.
 Whatever your own motivation for running might be, let RunZen be a source of inspiration and motivation on your personal running journey.

-Andrew Williamson, PT,DPT
+Andrew Williamson PT, DPT

-Owner RunZen PLLC
+Owner, RunZen PLLC